 Visitor Restrictions at Our Hospitals and Clinics

-Visiting hours restricted to 9 a.m. to 7 p.m. at Providence Sacred Heart Medical Center, Holy Family Hospital, Mount Carmel Hospital and St. Joseph’s Hospital and Providence St. Luke's Rehabilitation Medical Center, with exceptions to our Pediatric, NICU, and Labor and Delivery which do not have restricted hours.
+• Visiting hours are restricted to 8 a.m. – 8 p.m. at Providence Sacred Heart Medical Center, Holy Family Hospital, Mount Carmel Hospital, St. Joseph’s Hospital and Providence St. Luke's Rehabilitation Medical Center, with exceptions to our Pediatric, NICU, and Labor and Delivery units which do not have restricted hours.

-UPDATED Oct.
-10, 2022 - Inpatients who are not in isolation precautions (COVID, tuberculosis, etc.) may have two visitors at a time in the hospital.
-Please note, additional visitors for the inpatient will not be allowed in the hospital until the current visitors have exited the hospital.
+• Inpatients who are not in isolation precautions (COVID, tuberculosis, etc.) may have two visitors at a time in the patient’s room.
+Please note, additional visitors will not be allowed in the unit until the current visitors have exited the room.

-Inpatients who are in isolation precautions (COVID, tuberculosis, etc.) in hospitals and medical centers may have one visitor per day, who must wear full PPE provided by the hospital.
+• Inpatients who are in isolation precautions (COVID, tuberculosis, etc.) may have two visitors per day.
+The visitors must wear full PPE provided by the hospital (under 18 not allowed except through the exception process below).

 All exceptions must be granted by a nursing director or administrator on call.